rabssm/MeteorRadio/README.md

 ### Additional Software Modules
 The software uses the pyrtlsdr package for reading the USB data from the RTL SDR dongle.
 It also needs python-matplotlib and numpy for the FFT routines.
 The following external modules are required to run the software.
-These can be installed with the commands:
+These can be installed with the commands, and has been tested on Raspbian Bullseye:
 ```
 sudo apt update
-sudo apt install -y rtl-sdr python-numpy python-setuptools python-pip libusb-dev python-matplotlib libatlas-base-dev
+sudo apt install -y rtl-sdr python3-numpy python3-setuptools python3-pip libusb-dev python3-matplotlib libatlas-base-dev python3-scipy
-pip install pyrtlsdr scipy
+pip install pyrtlsdr
 ```

 To ensure that the RTL SDR dongle will work on your system, run the rtl_test program.
 Check that this detects your device and runs correctly.